 Zowie EC2-A – Review

 For years, Zowie esports mice have dominated the professional CS:GO scene with a variety of gaming peripherals, being lauded mostly for their mice and their super comfortable and amazing to use shapes.
-At the very top, the Zowie EC2-A has made a name for itself as the most used CS:GO gaming mouse, with roughly 25% of pros using it.
+At the very top, the Zowie EC2-A has made a name for itself as the most used CS:GO gaming mouse, being the top choice of CS:GO professionals for quite some time now.

-A mouse that’s still being used by over a quarter of professional players has to be something really special, so we sent a copy over to one of our reviewers to find out just how good it is, and if it still holds up in today’s market.
+A mouse that’s so universally loved among professional players has to be something really special, so we sent a copy over to one of our reviewers to find out just how good it is, and if it still holds up in today’s market.
 Spoiler alert: it’s really good.

 There is no better choice for our first gaming mouse review on ProSettings.net.
 Read our full Zowie EC2-A review to find out why.